aryanputta/Jarvis/NEXT_SESSION.md

-# Next Session — Jarvis Project State
+# What i need to do next time — Jarvis Project State

 ## What is built